daikiojm/dotfiles/README.md

 $ ./install.sh
 ```

-and Set `Meslo LG S Regular for Powerline 13 pt.` into Terminal.app preferences.
+and Set `Source Code Pro for Powerline 13 pt.` into Terminal.app preferences.

 ## Karabiner